Giving feels so good

 The tentative all-inclusive dates are March 20 - March 29, meaning that the volunteers intend to depart from the USA on March 20th, remain in South Africa until March 28th, and arrive home on March 29th.
 Anyone who is interested, but who has never volunteered with us before, will be asked to complete a short application.

-The adult trip includes in-country transportation to and from the volunteer site, volunteerism, lodging, three meals a day (excluding those during free time in Port Elizabeth), orientation, a safari, and other optional cultural activities: including possible visits to Daniell’s Cheetah Project, the seaside city of Port Elizabeth, and a lively Sunday church service, rich with culture, music, and warmth.
-The adult trip does not include round-trip airfare between the USA and South Africa or personal items, such as laundry, phone calls, snacks, etc. Please scroll down for our philosophy of volunteerism.
+The adult trip includes in-country transportation to and from the volunteer site, volunteerism, lodging, three meals a day (excluding those during free time), orientation, a safari, and other optional cultural activities: including possible visits to Daniell’s Cheetah Project, the seaside city of Port Elizabeth, and a lively Sunday church service, rich with culture, music, and warmth.
+The adult trip does not include round-trip airfare between the USA and South Africa or personal items, such as laundry, phone calls, snacks, alcohol, etc.

 We know that the term life-changing has become overused, and almost cliche, but sometimes such terms just fit the bill.
 Please contact us for more information about prices, the application process, and availability.